 In the words of Macklemore, one man’s trash is another man’s come up.
-And heading into festival season, his 2012 rumination still has merit, guys.
+And heading into the layer-heavy autumn and winter seasons, Macklemore's 2012 rumination still has some underrated merit.
 There will be two distinct camps: the spenders and the spendthrifts.
-Some are never going to make it to a Coachella mosh (mostly coz of their inability to save $$ for a plane ticket).
-But the cunning ones will harness the musky, eclectic glory of the Op Shop to safeguard their pennies.
+Some are never going to make it to a Coachella mosh.
+But the cunning ones will harness the musky, eclectic glory of the op shop to safeguard their pennies.

 Get a fur coat on and let the crawl commence.
 These are some of the best Op Shops in Melbourne.

 Opening up shop in 2002, RetroStar Vintage Clothing is now hailed the largest vintage store in Melbs.
-Yep, it’s a big ‘un.
 Their specialty?
 All things 1940s through to 1990s (hello JT-and-Brit-worthy denim ensembles).
 It’s a maze of clothes, shoes, bags and bling.

 CBD, Fitzroy, Windsor